cristianaguero/cristianaguero/README.md

 ## Hobbies
 In my free time, I enjoy gaming and training CrossFit. </br>
-Also, as you can see, I'm very commit with my mustache!
+Also, as you can see, I'm fully commited to my mustache!

 </br>